Pharmacists in a Health System

 - New England Institute of Ambulatory Care Pharmacists (NEIAP).
 Massachusetts-based.
 Students with a strong interest in ambulatory care are welcome to join NEIAPʼs mailing list at ambcarenetwork@gmail.com for information about gatherings.

-- Refer to the ASHP website for a full list of PGY1 and PGY2 ambulatory care opportunities.
+- Refer to the ASHP Residency Directory for a full list of Post-Graduate Year 1 and Post-Graduate Year 2 opportunities

 - Students are encouraged to connect with faculty in their area of interest for additional guidance and opportunities available through the professional years of the pharmacy program, post-graduate training, and career paths.

-- Students are required to complete a core set of clinical experiences, including community pharmacy, institutional pharmacy, ambulatory care, and internal medicine, during the APPE year.
+- Students are required to complete a core set of clinical experiences, including community pharmacy, institutional pharmacy, ambulatory care, internal medicine, and other elective opportunities during the APPE year.